 HIS 130: INTRODUCTION TO AFRICAN HISTORY.
-A study of the cultures of the African continent with special emphasis on the social, economic, religious, artistic and political institutions of the states of Sub-Saharan, West Africa.
+This course offers a study of the cultures of the African continent with special emphasis on the social, economic, religious, artistic and political institutions of the states of Sub-Saharan, West Africa.
 CREDIT: THREE SEMESTER HOURS.

 HIS 131, 132: WORLD HISTORY.
-Survey courses covering the political, social, economic and general cultural factors in the development of the modern western world.
-First semester: The beginning of civilization, the ancient world of Africa, Greece, Rome, the Middle Ages, the Renaissance and the Reformation.
-Second semester: The period from early modern times through the French Revolution and the Industrial Revolution to the present day.
+These survey courses cover the political, social, economic and general cultural factors in the development of the modern western world.
+The first semester (HIS 131) includes an examination of the beginning of civilization, the ancient world of Africa, Greece, Rome, the Middle Ages, the Renaissance and the Reformation.
+The second semester (HIS 132) examines the period from early modern times through the French Revolution and the Industrial Revolution to the present day.
 Each section offered once per year.
 CREDIT: THREE SEMESTER HOURS EACH.

 HIS 134, 135: INTRODUCTION TO AFRICAN AMERICAN HISTORY.
-Survey courses covering the history of peoples of African descent in the United States from the African background to the present.
-First semester: the African background, the slave trade, Colonial America, the New Republic, the Ante-bellum years, Free African-Americans, the Anti-Slavery Movement and the Civil War years.
-Second Semester: Topics covered include Reconstruction, the Jim Crow Era, the Migration North and its consequences, the Harlem Renaissance, the World Wars, discrimination and various types of oppression, resistance and rebellion during the 1960's, 1970's and 1980's to the present.
+These survey courses cover the history of peoples of African descent in the United States from the African background to the present.
+The first semester (HIS 134) includes an examination of the African background, the slave trade, Colonial America, the New Republic, the Antebellum years, Free African-Americans, the Anti-Slavery Movement and the Civil War years.
+The second Semester (HIS135) examines Reconstruction, the Jim Crow Era, the Migration North and its consequences, the Harlem Renaissance, the World Wars, discrimination and various types of oppression, resistance and rebellion during the 1960's, 1970's and 1980's to the present.

 Each section offered once per year.
 CREDIT: THREE SEMESTER HOURS EACH.

 HIS 101, 102: THE UNITED STATES.
-Survey courses in American History.
-First semester: The colonial background and national development through the period of Reconstruction.
-Second semester: National problems of the late Nineteenth and Twentieth Century's and the late development of the United States as a world power.
+These courses are a survey of American History.
+The first semester (HIS101) examines the colonial background and national development through the period of Reconstruction.
+The second semester (HIS102) examines National problems of the late 19th and 20th Century's and the late development of the United States as a world power.
 Offered once per year.
 CREDIT: THREE SEMESTER HOURS EACH.

 HIS 225: THE CIVIL RIGHTS MOVEMENT.
-This course will examine the origins, philosophies, tactics, events, personalities, and consequences of the southern civil Rights Movement.
+This course examines the origins, philosophies, tactics, events, personalities, and consequences of the southern civil Rights Movement.
 This course will begin with the struggles of black veterans to register to vote after WWII and will conclude with the Meredith March Against Fear in 1966.
 CREDIT: THREE SEMESTER HOURS.

 HIS 311: TOPICS IN AMERICAN HISTORY.
-Selected periods or problems for intensive study based on current needs and student interest.
+This course is an examination of selected periods or problems for intensive study based on current needs and student interest.
 Offered in alternate years.
 CREDIT: THREE SEMESTER HOURS.

 HIS 315: TOPICS IN EUROPEAN HISTORY.
-Selected periods or problems for intensive study.
+This course is an examination of selected periods or problems for intensive study.
 For example, the Renaissance, the French and Russian Revolutions, the mind of Nazi Germany, etc. Offered alternate odd-numbered years once per year.
 CREDIT: THREE SEMESTER HOURS.

 HIS 316: MISSISSIPPI AND THE SOUTH.
-Examination of the historical factors determining the destiny and significance of Mississippi as a part of the South and as a part of the nation.
+This course is an examination of the historical factors determining the destiny and significance of Mississippi as a part of the South and as a part of the nation.
 Topics covered include slavery and the Old South, Reconstruction, the New South, and the recent years.
-Satisfies the State requirement for teacher certification in History.
-Offered alternate even years.
+Satisfies the State requirement for teacher certification in History.Offered alternate even years.
 CREDIT: THREE SEMESTER HOURS.

 HIS 317: TOPICS IN AFRICAN-AMERICAN HISTORY.
-Topics in history include A History of the Blues, African American in Hollywood Filmdom, Slavery, and the Civil War.
-Selected periods of problems for intensive study.
+This course is an examination of selected periods or problems in African-American History for intensive study.
+Topics include, but are not limited to a History of the Blues, African American in Hollywood Filmdom, Slavery, and the Civil War.
 Offered each semester.
 CREDIT: THREE SEMESTER HOURS.